mflova/mflova-coding-guidelines/python/general.md

 About the instance vs class attributes:

 - Class attributes: Defined at a class level (shared by all objects).
-When you modify them in an instance by mistake, an instance parameter with the same name wil be created.
-If an attribute with the same name already exists (as class and instance attributes) the priority is always the instance attribtue.
+When you modify them in an instance by mistake, an instance parameter with the same name will be created.
+If an attribute with the same name already exists (as class and instance attributes) the priority is always the instance attribute.
 See this [question/answer](https://stackoverflow.com/questions/63436006/why-can-i-change-class-attributes-for-an-instance-without-changing-the-class-val)
 - Instance attributes: Assigned with the keyword `self`.
 Each instance will have its own values.